 Will dermal fillers slow down or prevent facial aging?

 Although fillers help with the loss of facial volume that is inevitable with aging, our skin continues to age and filler does not impact on the quality of the skin.
 This is why we are diligent about skincare with our injectable patients.
 We recommend using sunscreen daily, as well as using our antiaging skincare products and getting chemical peels regularly.
+Regular Platelet-Rich Plasma (PRP) procedures are also a great way to keep your skin in great shape.
 A dual sided approach to facial aging is the most effective!

 Once I start using dermal fillers can I ever stop?